Itsindigo/CV/README.md

 #### Key Projects & Achievements

 - Automated Audio Transcriptions - Developed a feature that transcribes audio from live streams, enabling users to add subtitles to their broadcasts.
 We used bleeding edge LLM transformers to achieve high accuracy, experimenting across a variety of accelerated hardware options to achieve a solution that was quick, accurate, and cost effective.
-Able to transcribe 1 hour of audio in under a minute running on the GCP G2 family machine series (NVIDIA L4 GPU).
+Ultimately we were able to transcribe 1 hour of audio in less than a minute running on the GCP G2 family machine series (NVIDIA L4 GPU).

 ### Sabbatical - Feb 2023 - July 2023